russellcayless/Entra/ca_except_UK.md

 # 🛡️ Microsoft Entra
-## 🎯 Scenario: Branding Microsoft 365 login page to enhance security
+## 🎯 Scenario: Block all countries except UK

 **Background:**

-An accountancy firm has experienced incidents where users entered their Microsoft 365 credentials into phishing websites.
-Implementing custom branding on the official Microsoft 365 login page helps users recognize the legitimate portal and reduces the risk of entering credentials into a fraudulent tenant.
+An accountancy firm identified multiple unauthorized sign-in attempts originating from foreign IP addresses.
+To reduce the risk of account compromise, a geolocation-based access control policy was required.

 ---